Syncano/syncano-cli/README.rst

 * -c (--current) which will display the current configuration;
 * -f (--force) which allow to override the previously set configuration;

-The configuration will be stored in your home directory in .syncano file under the P2S section.
+The configuration will be stored in your home directory in the .syncano file under the P2S section.
 It's used to call the Parse API and Syncano API as well.

 Run migration